Assignments

 - Long assignments typically do not provide a detailed step-by-step guide.
 Students are expected to figure things out independently.
 The course is designed to train and challenge students, fostering self-reliance and problem-solving skills.

-If a student has a concern with the marking on an assignment then, within 7 days of the grades for an assignment being released to students on CourSys, they must meet with a TA during their office hours (in person, or online) to address the marking issue.
+If a student has a concern with the marking on an assignment then, within 7 days of the grades for an assignment being released to students on CourSys, they must meet with a TA for their section during their office hours (in person, or online) to address the marking issue.

 The TA will ask the student to open the CMPT201 container and clone into a fresh directory a copy of the assignment in question.
 First the student will run git log